hydro-jules/school/README.md

 <a id="overview_datalabs"></a>
 ### 1. Overview and introduction to DataLabs
 [DataLabs](https://datalab-docs.datalabs.ceh.ac.uk/index.html) is a NERC funded UKCEH based cloud based collaborative environment for developing data pipelines and analytical methods, that provides us with a secure area to collaborate with your colleagues around the world.
-To use the DataLabs platform, you would need to first get an account with DataLabs and also request access for the HydroJules project on DataLabs (instructions provided with the Hydro-JULES school registration????).
+To use the DataLabs platform, you would need to first get an account with DataLabs and also request access for the HydroJules project on DataLabs (????instructions provided with the Hydro-JULES school registration????).
 After you have your username and password, please follow the steps given below to set up your very own DataLabs lab.

 1. Please go to the webpage https://datalab.datalabs.ceh.ac.uk/, and click on the “Log In” button shown with the red arrow.
 ![image](https://user-images.githubusercontent.com/41617337/171423203-7822c5ff-629f-48e8-99ea-2fc41f43de34.png)